Continuing the serialization of

 Shakespeare visits Kronborg Castle

 James and Anne wre married November 23rd, after which most of the entourage returned to Scotland, but others – including Shakespeare – accompanied the royal couple to Kronborg Castle in Denmark from where, wrote James, ‘we are drinking & dryving (killing time) in the auld manner.’
-Kronborg is the very place in which Hamlet as we know it was set, yet the original story as given by Saxo Grammaticus, & possibly the Ur-hamlets, shows how Hamlet’s father was the govenore of Jutland – Kronborg, however, is on Zealand.
+Kronborg is the very place in which Hamlet as we know it was set, yet the original story as given by Saxo Grammaticus, shows how Hamlet’s father was the govenore of Jutland – Kronborg, however, is on Zealand.

+I am inclined to think that during his visit to Denmark, Shakespeare began to revise his Hamlet, adding genuine on-the-spot location stuff to an earlier verision of the play.
 Shakespeare’s presence at Kronborg as part of a wandering troupe of players seems to echo out into Hamlet’s famous ‘play-within-the-play.’
 In this passage from Hamlet, the traveling players enact a ‘Dumb-Show;’

 Enter a King and a Queen, very lovingly: the Queen embracing him, and he her.
 She kneels and makes show of protestation unto him.
 He takes her up, and declines his head upon her neck: lays him down upon a bank of flowers: she, seeing him asleep, leaves him.
 Anon comes in a fellow, takes off his crown, kisses it, and pours poison in the Kingís ears, and exit.
 The Queen returns; finds the King dead, and makes passionate action.
 The Poisoner, with some two or three Mutes, comes in again, seeming to lament with her.
 The dead body is carried away.
 The Poisoner wooes the Queen with gifts; she seems loath and unwilling awhile, but in the end accepts his love.